huggingface/transformers/docs/source/perplexity.rst

 Perplexity (PPL) is one of the most common metrics for evaluating language models.
-Note that the metric applies specifically to classical language models (sometimes called autoregressive or causal language models) and is not well defined for masked language models like BERT (see :doc:`Summary of the models <model_summary>`).
+Note that the metric applies specifically to classical language models (sometimes called autoregressive or causal language models) and is not well defined for masked language models like BERT (see :doc:`summary of the models <model_summary>`).

 Perplexity is defined as the exponentiated average log-likelihood of a